Netcracker/KubeMarine/documentation/Installation.md

 The example is also available in [Full Inventory Example](../examples/cluster.yaml/full-cluster.yaml).

-**Warning**: Please be informed that the `control-plane` role is obsolete and will be changed by `control-plane`in the future.
-The `control-plane` and `control-plane` roles are interchangeable at the moment.
-Therefore it's possible to use the `control-plane` and `control-plane` roles in any procedure.
+**Warning**: Please be informed that the `master` role is obsolete and will be changed by `control-plane`in the future.
+The `control-plane` and `master` roles are interchangeable at the moment.
+Therefore it's possible to use the `control-plane` and `master` roles in any procedure.

 ### cluster_name